fxos-components/dom-scheduler/README.md

 `scheduler.mutation(block)`

-Mutations blocks should be used to write to the DOM or perform non-live actions requiring a re-layout of the page.
+Mutations blocks should be used to write to the DOM or perform actions requiring a reflow that are not direct manipulations.

 **We shoud always aim for the document to be almost visually identical _before_ and _after_ a mutation block.